Basic Vegetable Soup

 - 1/4 cup white wine or dry vermouth (optional)

 - 4 cups (1 quart) low-sodium chicken or vegetable broth

 - 1 pound Yukon Gold potatoes, medium dice

-- Pesto, for garnish (optional)
+- Pesto, for garnish (optional, see above)

 - 1Heat the olive oil in a large saucepan or Dutch oven over medium-high heat until shimmering.
 Add the onion, season with salt and pepper, and cook, stirring occasionally, until translucent, about 5 minutes.

 - 2Add the carrots and garlic, season with salt and pepper, and cook, stirring occasionally, until the garlic is fragrant, about 2 minutes.

 - 3Add the celery and, if using, any hearty vegetables (such as cabbage and fennel) and the bay leaf and thyme.
 Season again with salt and pepper and cook an additional 5 minutes.
 If using, add the wine or vermouth (for some acidity) and cook, stirring occasionally, until the alcohol has reduced by about half, about 2 minutes.